starlabspro-internship/RouteX/README.md

   RouteX is a fully customizable WordPress theme designed for managing and showcasing products, ideal for businesses and individuals seeking a professional online presence.

 - **Bootstrap 5.x Framework**:
-  Built with the latest Bootstrap framework, RouteX ensures responsive, mobile-first design for seamless browsing across all devices.
+  Built with the latest Bootstrap Grid framework, RouteX ensures responsive, mobile-first design for seamless browsing across all devices.

 - **Swiper Integration**:
   Includes the Swiper library for touch-friendly sliders and carousels, making user interactions smooth and engaging.